kingsor/kingsor.github.io/_posts/2014-02-17-android-listview-show-message-if-list-empty.md

 ---
 layout: post
 title: "Android ListView, show a message if the list is empty"
-description: "This is the common way to show a message when the listview is empty-"
+description: "This is the common way to show a message when the listview is empty."
 tags: [developer,android,listview,empty]
 ---